csev/dj4e/assn/dj4e_install.md

 Setting Up Your Environment
 ---------------------------

-Once you have created your PYAW account, start a `bash` shell and set up a virtual environment with Python 3.x and Django 4.2.
+Once you have created your PythonAnywhere account, start a `bash` shell and set up a virtual environment with Python 3.x and Django 4.2.

     mkvirtualenv django42 --python=/usr/bin/python3.9